forestdb/forestdb.org/models/2025-problang-comparison-class.md

 viz.bar(L1predictions, {groupBy: "subordinate category"})
 ~~~~

-This displays the probability the pragmatic listener infers the speaker is referring to tall for the superordinate comparison class for each of the supordinate categories.
+This histogram shows the probability the pragmatic listener infers the speaker is referring to tall for the superordinate comparison class for each of the superordinate categories.
 Basketball players have the highest probability for being tall in the superordinate class and lowest probability for short due to their distribution of heights in subParams.
+This means a Basketball player would be more likely to be tall in the general population, so it is likely that someone is referring to them in the superordinate category.
+In contrast, gymnasts are very short so they are unlikely to be tall for the general population.
+As a result, it is likely the speaker is referring to the subordinate comparison class, or "tall for a gymnast".
+Soccer players have the same average height as the general population, so it is equally likely they will be short for all people, or tall for all people.